What is Phishing and How Can a Company Defend Itself?

 Using Managed IT Services to Protect Company Information

-Since 1992, XMC has helped organizations to utilize technology for improved efficiency.
+Since 1992, Visual Edge IT has helped organizations to utilize technology for improved efficiency.
 As today’s technologies bring both advantages and risks to a business environment, partnering with an expert will be vital for future success.
-XMC provides a variety of different services, including network, IT, and print management.
-For companies that need the highest levels of network availability and security, XMC can help.
+Visual Edge IT provides a variety of different services, including network, IT, and print management.
+For companies that need the highest levels of network availability and security, Visual Edge IT can help.

 To discuss your company’s information security, or to get more information about how to protect against phishing attacks, contact one of XMC’s cybersecurity professionals today.